duniter/duniter/doc/Protocol.md

 * `Nonce` value may be any zero or positive integer.
 This field is a special field allowing for document hash to change for proof-of-work computation.

 ##### Proof of work
 To be valid, a block proof-of-work (hash from `InnerHash: ` to `SIGNATURE`) must start with a specific number of zeros.
-Locally, this hash must start with at least `PoWMin` zeros.
+Locally, this hash must start with at least `NB_ZEROS` zeros:

+    REMAINDER = PowMin % 16
+    NB_ZEROS = (PowMin - REMAINDER) / 16

 ##### PreviousHash